-The Last Kingdom by Bernard Cornwall was published 2004 and is the first book in The Saxon Stories series.
+The Last Kingdom by Bernard Cornwell was published 2004 and is the first book in The Saxon Stories series.
 It follows the story of Uhtred of Bebbanburg, a high-born lord from Northumbria during the ages of the Viking Raid in Britain.

 When the Northumbrians fail to defeat an army of bloodthirsty Danish Vikings, Uhtred is taken hostage where he learns to fight, talk and act like a Dane.
 As he grows into a battle hardened man, he faces the internal conflict of fighting alongside his English countrymen and his affinity towards Danish ways and customs.
 However, he never loses sight of his true destiny; the taking back of his Northern lands.